 The Polymer Training and Innovation Centre, at Stafford Park 4 in Telford, is a technical training and consultancy business owned by City of Wolverhampton College.

-The centre specialises in providing injection moulding, blow moulding and extrusion training and has an extensive range of industry-standard equipment including:
+The centre specialises in providing injection moulding and blow moulding, and has an extensive range of industry-standard equipment, including:

 Fanuc α – S150iA